ManifoldScholar/manifold-docusaurus/docs/administering/configuring/integration_settings.md

 If a file path is present at the path set in `MANIFOLD_SETTING_CONFIG_GOOGLE_SERVICE`, values will first be set from this file, then overwritten by any subsequent matching keys.

-### Next Steps

-With Google Services now configured, you can enable Google OAuth, Google Analytics, and Google Drive on your instance.
+With Google Services configured, you can enable Google OAuth, Google Analytics, and Google Drive on your instance.

 ## Google OAuth Configuration